Kaos599/IMDB-to-Lettexboxd-Scheduler/README.md

 * **Detailed Logging:** Provides comprehensive logs for easy debugging and monitoring.
 * **Robust Error Handling:** Prevents unexpected crashes with informative error messages.

+## Installation and Running

+**Prerequisites**

+*   **Python:** Ensure you have Python 3.7 or later installed.
+Check by running `python3 --version` in your terminal.
+*   **Firefox:** Install the Firefox web browser.
+This is essential for the script as it uses the Firefox WebDriver.
+*   **geckodriver:** [Download the latest geckodriver](https://github.com/mozilla/geckodriver/releases) that matches your operating system and Firefox version.
+Extract it and add it to your system's PATH.
+Alternatively, place the executable in the same directory as the script.
+*   **uBlock Origin:** Install the uBlock Origin extension for Firefox from the official Mozilla Add-ons store: [https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).
+Ensure it's enabled and updated to block unnecessary elements that might interfere with web scraping.
+*   **IMDb User ID:** Locate your IMDb User ID from your IMDb profile URL (e.g., `https://www.imdb.com/user/urxxxxxxxxxxxx/`).
+The user ID is the part after `/user/`.

+**Download and Run**

+1.  **Download the script:**
+    *   Download as a ZIP: [https://github.com/Kaos599/IMDB-to-Lettexboxd-Scheduler/archive/refs/heads/main.zip](https://github.com/Kaos599/IMDB-to-Lettexboxd-Scheduler/archive/refs/heads/main.zip)
+    *   Clone the repository: `git clone https://github.com/Kaos599/IMDB-to-Lettexboxd-Scheduler.git`

+2.  **Install Libraries:**
+    Open a terminal or command prompt, navigate to the directory where you downloaded/cloned the script, and install the required Python libraries:

+    ```bash
+    pip install selenium pyautogui pywin32
+    ```

+3.  **Configuration:**

+    *   Open `script.py` in a text editor.
+    *   Find the "Configuration Section" and replace placeholders with your credentials:

+        *   `IMDB_EMAIL`: Your IMDb email.
+        *   `IMDB_PASSWORD`: Your IMDb password.
+        *   `LETTERBOXD_EMAIL`: Your Letterboxd email.
+        *   `LETTERBOXD_PASSWORD`: Your Letterboxd password.
+        *   `IMDB_USER_ID`: Your IMDb User ID (e.g., ur123456789).
+        *   `DOWNLOAD_DIR`: The directory for downloads. **Ensure this directory exists before running.**
+        *   `HEADLESS_MODE`: Set to `True` for headless mode (no visible browser); `False` otherwise.
+        *   `PYTHON_EXECUTABLE`: Full path to your Python executable (especially important if using virtual environments).
+        *   `SCRIPT_PATH`: Full path to the script (`script.py`).

+4.  **Verify uBlock Origin:** Ensure `ublock_origin-latest.xpi` (or the correct version downloaded from the Add-ons store) is in the same directory as the script.

+5.  **Run:** From your terminal in the script's directory, run: `python script.py` (or `python3 script.py`).
+The script will guide you through scheduling (Windows) or running immediately.
 ## Requirements

 * **Python 3.7+:** Ensure you have Python 3.7 or a later version installed.